insilica/gdc-spark-gitbook/examples/IR_Methylation.md

   ![ucsc browser](../images/ucscGSTP1.png)
   <center>UCSC Browser visualiation of CGRef genomic locations.
 Red points are approximate CGREF locations</center>

+  Since beta value cannot fall below 0 we use a log transformation to enable a closer to normal distribution of beta values.

-  While it is tempting to demonstrate methylation relationships purely on univariate CGREF methylation relationships with radiation response we should concede that methylation of a CG base pair is never in a vacuum.
+  While it is tempting to demonstrate methylation relationships purely on univariate CGREF-methylation relationships with radiation-response, we should concede that methylation of a CG base pair is never in a vacuum.
+To demonstrate